 Another helpful resource in your school search is the Our Kids parent discussion forum.
 The forum is a great place to discuss private Waldorf schools with parents, educators, and education experts.

 Open houses are great venues for learning about a school’s philosophy, culture, and community.
 For general advice on open house visits, read our guide on school visits.
 You can also read our guide on questions to ask private schools and private school interview questions.

 Vancouver Waldorf school tuition is, on average, lower than the cost of other private schools in Vancouver.
 It’s also on the lower side of private school tuition in general.

 Keep in mind, many Vancouver Waldorf schools offer needs-based financial aid, such as bursaries or tuition relief.
 Other schools offer scholarships, which are given based on merit—for instance, in academics or extracurriculars.
 You can learn more about needs- and merit-based subsidies in our dedicated guide to financial aid.

-Below, you’ll find the range of costs for private Waldorf schools in Vancouver, British Columbia:
+Below, you’ll find the range of costs for private and independent Waldorf schools in Vancouver, British Columbia:

 |Tuition (day school)||Students receiving financial aid||Grade eligibility for financial aid||Avg. aid package size (annual)|